BasemSuleiman/2023_Anomaly_Detection_IoT/README.md

 If you use the the original dataset, cite the corresponding paper below:

-# Hamza, A., Habibi Gharakheili, H., Benson, T. A., and Sivaraman, V. , “ Detecting Volumetric Attacks on LoT Devices via SDN-Based Monitoring of MUD Activity ” , Proc.
+_Hamza, A., Habibi Gharakheili, H., Benson, T. A., and Sivaraman, V. , “ Detecting Volumetric Attacks on LoT Devices via SDN-Based Monitoring of MUD Activity ” , Proc.
 ACM SOSR, San Jose, CA, USA, Apr, 2019.
 DOI: 10.1145/3314148.3314352
+_
 ### Processed Data used in the FedGroup Approach
 Our processed dataset and the corresponding code can be found in this GitHub repo "2022" - FL_attack_or_not.ipynb.
 If you use this dataset and/or the course code, cite the following research paper:

-# Zhang, Y., Suleiman, B., Alibasa, M.J.
-(2023).
+_Zhang, Y., Suleiman, B., Alibasa, M.J.
 FedGroup: A Federated Learning Approach for Anomaly Detection in IoT Environments.
-In: Longfei, S., Bodhi, P. (eds) Mobile and Ubiquitous Systems: Computing, Networking and Services.
-MobiQuitous 2022.
-Lecture Notes of the Institute for Computer Sciences, Social Informatics and Telecommunications Engineering, vol 492.
+Mobile and Ubiquitous Systems: Computing, Networking and Services (MobiQuitous 2022).
 Springer, Cham. https://doi.org/10.1007/978-3-031-34776-4_7
+_

 # Project 2: Privacy-Aware Anomaly Detection in IoT Environments using FedGroup: A Group-Based Federated Learning Approach